convict-git/KoraKaagaz/Specs/Processing/README.md

     * Draw random curve using brush
     * Erase
 * Provide API to clear the board
+* Implement all the handlers.
 * Review processing related to select & delete.

 #### Shruti Umat
 * Handle processing related to below operations:
     * Select an object and returns tag for selected object
     * Delete an object
+* Handle Threading for processing module.!
 * Review processing related to color change and rotate.

 ### Analysis